Jeevan1310/javascript-challenge-30/readme.md

 ## Day-11

 ### What I had Done
-I had created a sample form which have form validations as javascript its a simple one for the user forms
+I had created a sample form which have form validations as javascript its a simple one for the user forms for data collection
 ### Output
 A sample form
 ### Link to the code file